etsy/logster/README.md

 Logster maintains a cursor, via logtail, on each log file that it reads so that each successive execution only inspects new log entries.
-In other words, a 1 minute crontab entry for logster would allow you to generate near real-time trends in Graphite or Ganglia for anything you want to measure from your logs.
+In other words, a 1 minute crontab entry for logster would allow you to generate near real-time trends in Graphite or Ganglia or Amazon CloudWatch for anything you want to measure from your logs.

 This tool is made up of a framework script, logster, and parsing scripts that are written to accommodate your specific log format.
 Two sample parsers are included in this distribution.
-The parser scripts essentially read a log file line by line, apply a regular expression to extract useful data from the lines you are interested in, and then aggregate that data into metrics that will be submitted to either Ganglia or Graphite.
+The parser scripts essentially read a log file line by line, apply a regular expression to extract useful data from the lines you are interested in, and then aggregate that data into metrics that will be submitted to Ganglia or Graphite or Amazon CloudWatch.
 Take a look through the sample parsers, which should give you some idea of how to get started writing your own.